 Now that you know why black markets exist, let's find out how they started.

 How did the black market start?

-Black markets started their existence in wartime when countries imposed restrictions on resources important for human life, primarily food.
-Products like gasoline, rubber, and metal also fell under the restrictions.
+Black markets started their existence during wartime when countries imposed restrictions on resources essential for human life, primarily food.
+Products like gasoline, rubber, and metal also fell under these restrictions.
 Governments introduced rationing to provide everyone with a fair share of food.
-This step resulted in people getting involved in illegal activities, selling and buying in black markets.
+This step resulted in people getting involved in illegal activities like selling and buying on black markets.
 They peaked during World War II when the majority of countries enforced rationing and price control.

-People came up with different ways to illegally sell their goods.
-For example, farmers reported a fewer number of births of new animals to supply meat to buyers illegally.
-There was also a case when US supplies only for the US army got to the British black market.
+People came up with different ways to sell their goods illegally.
+For example, farmers reported a lower number of births of new animals to supply meat to their buyers illegally.
+There was also a case when US supplies that were meant only for the US army got to the British black market.

 It's time to find out how black markets influence the economy.

 How do black markets affect the economy?

 Underground markets negatively influence legitimate businesses that can't compete with significantly lower prices on goods.
 As a result, they can even be driven out.
 Some illegal sellers deliberately create shortages of legal products and services to force people to buy from them.

 All transactions on black markets happen without governments' consent and permission.
 The shadow economy activities also don't involve the payment of taxes.
 This affects governments' revenue that could have been used to pay for its citizens' services.
 Since underground market economic activity isn't mentioned in the statistics, it undervalues a country's GDP (gross domestic product) as well.